saltyorg/docs/docs/saltbox/inventory/index.md

 - app data folder => /opt/BingBangBoing
 - and so on.

-A common use for these overrides will be specifying the version of the docker image to be used, so let's look at how that's done.

-Looking further down in that defaults file:
+A common use for these overrides will be specifying the version of the docker image to be used, so let's see how that's done by looking further down in the defaults file:

 ``` yaml
 ################################